 The sports association offering a comprehensive sports programme for students at HHU and other universities in Düsseldorf.
 The varied offerings include around 80 disciplines, most of which are free for HHU students.
-Sports programme and registration
+Sports programme and registration (website in German)

-→ Foundation for University Admissions
+→ University Admissions Foundation

 German: Integriertes Lern-, Informations- und Arbeitskooperations-System (ILIAS)

 An open-source integrated learning, information and work cooperation system for → digital learning.
 ILIAS has a similar structure to the → course catalogue.
 Lecturers are able to upload slides, presentations, e-papers, etc. here for students.
-It is moreover possible to send messages, create quizzes and ask lecturers questions anonymously in chat rooms.
+It is also possible to send messages, create quizzes and ask lecturers questions anonymously in chat rooms.
 You’ll need your → university identifier to register.
 Click here to access ILIAS.

 If a medium you require is not available in the → University and State Library (ULB), you can order it from another library via the interlibrary loan system.
 ULB is responsible for organising such loans.
 Fees apply for this service.
 See here for more information.